marcomusy/pianoplayer/README.md

 ## Parameters you can change:
 - your hand size ('XXS' to 'XXL') which sets the max distance between thumb and pinkie (e.g. 'S' = 17.2 cm)
 - depth of combinatorial search (from 3 up to 9 notes ahead of the currently playing note)
-- usable fingers (disabled players can exclude usable_fingers in class Hand)
+- usable fingers (disabled players can exclude fingers in the list Hand.usable_fingers)
 - weights for individual fingers (in Hand.weights)